webpack/webpack.js.org/src/content/api/index.md

 ## Node

-While most users can get away with just using the CLI along with a configuration file, more fine-grained control of the compilation can be achieved via the Node interface.
+While most users can get away with using the CLI along with a configuration file, more fine-grained control of the compilation can be achieved via the Node interface.
 This includes passing multiple configurations, programmatically running or watching, and collecting stats.